 Many dermatologists are also active in academic circles and participate in conferences and publications dedicated to advancing dermatological knowledge and therapeutic options.

-After the successful completion of dermatological training, a doctor is eligible for certification by the American Board of Dermatology, the American Osteopathic Board of Dermatology, or the Royal College of Physicians and Surgeons of Canada.
+After the successful completion of dermatological training, qualified candidates are then eligible to become certified by the American Board of Dermatology, the American Osteopathic Board of Dermatology®, or the Royal College of Physicians and Surgeons of Canada.
 A board-certified dermatologist will earn the abbreviation FAAD, meaning the doctor is a Fellow of the American Academy of Dermatology.
 Doctors who then want to subspecialize in a specific field of dermatology must take additional training.
-Subspecialties include:

 A Career in Dermatology

 Dermatologists may work in a clinic, hospital, or medical office, and some have their own private practice.
 You may be wondering what is a dermatologist’s normal routine like.
 Most time is spent caring for outpatients, but many hours are spent doing laboratory work, visiting wards, or performing procedures.
 Meetings and administration tasks absorb a lot of time, and hours are also spent consulting with other specialists, doing research, studying, and teaching.
 Most dermatologists work a typical 40-hour week, and some are also on-call—available for consultation at night or on days off.

 Because skin cancer is the most prevalent of all cancers, and because skin, hair, and nail problems affect a significant portion of the world’s population, dermatologists can have a great impact on the individual lives of patients as well as overall community health.
 Dermatologists help not only with medical issues, but also with a patient’s self-esteem, emotional well-being, and social interaction.